odedshimon/BruteShark/README.md

 ```
 ##### BruteSharkDesktop (PL)
 Desktop application for Windows based on WinForms.
-Uses a cross-cutting project by the meaning it referers both the DAL and BLL layers.
+Uses a cross-cutting project by the meaning it referrers both the DAL and BLL layers.
-This is done by composing each of the layers, register to thier events, when event is triggerd, cast the event object to the next layer equivalent object, and send it to next layer.
+This is done by composing each of the layers, register to their events, when event is triggered, cast the event object to the next layer equivalent object, and send it to next layer.
 ```csharp
 public MainForm()
 {